-Charlotte Rae Of ‘The Facts Of Life’ & ‘Diff’rnt Strokes’ Has Died At The Age Of 92
+Charlotte Rae Of ‘The Facts Of Life’ And ‘Diff’rent Strokes’ Has Died At The Age Of 92

 When Rae shared her bone cancer diagnosis, she said she was not experiencing any pain yet and had to decide whether to “go have treatment again to opt for life.”

-In her role as housekeeper Edna Garret, Charlotte Rae became a favorite character, and when the show was eventually canceled, she proposed a spin-off for the character.
+In her role as housekeeper Edna Garrett, Charlotte Rae became a favorite character, and when the show was eventually canceled, she proposed a spin-off for the character.
 The network liked the idea, and The Facts of Life was born.
 She left the show in 1986, and it was canceled in 1988.

 BREAKING: Charlotte Rae, 'The Facts of Life' and 'Diff'rent Strokes' star, dead at 92 https://t.co/4PF0WM77OM